nooldey/nooldey/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ShenZhen
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently working as an front-end developer
 - 💬 Ask me about Front-end

 #### Find me 📫